• Skip to primary navigation

 How to make almond cream

-Pro tip: Alternatively, use a hand whisk or a stand mixer (don't whisk for long, just mix).
+Pro tip: Alternatively, use a hand whisk or a stand mixer (do not whisk for long, just mix).

-Step 2.
-Add the whole egg and mix until smooth.
-Avoid beating too long to avoid splitting the butter.
+Step 2: Add the whole egg and mix until smooth.
+Avoid beating for too long to prevent the butter from splitting.

 Pro tip: If you double or triple the recipe, add eggs one at a time, beating well between each addition.